tigeorgia/Declaration.ge-PDF-Scraper/README.markdown

 under poppler-0.16.7/utils.
 You'll need to change the PDFTOHTML path in the tohtml script accordingly.

+If you just want to scrape everything and output to CSV, simply build poppler and then run

+scripts/full.sh

 Download the reports:

 $ ./scripts/download reports/